Variational inference for cutting feedback in misspecified models: Empirical Examples

 In the HM module the unknowns are $\varphivec = (\rhovec^\top, M_{\mathcal{A}}^\top)^\top$, where $\rhovec$ denotes all the unknowns other than $M_{\mathcal{A}}$.
 The posterior density $p(\varphivec|\zvec) = p(\rhovec, M_{\mathcal{A}} | \zvec) \propto p(\zvec | \rhovec,M_{\mathcal{A}})p(M_{\mathcal{A}}|\rhovec)p(\rhovec) \equiv g(\rhovec, M_{\mathcal{A}})$ can be approximated by the variational density

 A Gaussian variational approximation $q^0_\lambdavec(\rhovec)=\phi(\rhovec;\muvec,\mC\mC^\top)$ is adopted for $\rhovec$, while the exact conditional posterior is used for $M_{\mathcal{A}}$. \cite{loaiza-maya+snd20} show that~\eqref{eq:lmsnd} is an accurate variational approximation, and that Algorithm~\ref{agri_alg_1} is a fast stochastic gradient ascent algorithm to minimize the variational lower bound.
-At step~(2) of the algorithm, $M_{\mathcal{A}}$ is generated from its conditional posterior which is available analytically here.
+At step~(2) of this algorithm, $M_{\mathcal{A}}$ is generated from its conditional posterior which is available analytically here.
+In step~(3), it is possible to use automatic differentiation tools for computing the gradient estimate with the discrete samples.
 In step~(4), the step sizes are obtained adaptively using the ADADELTA method \citep{zeiler12}.
 We keep the last 10000 updates of $\varphivec = (\rhovec, M_{\mathcal{A}})$ as a sample from the variational posterior, and randomly draw from it in each update in the second-stage optimization for the PO module, so as to account for posterior uncertainty in the HM module.

 Figure \ref{gamma} shows the marginal full and cut posterior densities for $\gamma$ obtained by variational approximation and exact-in-principle Monte Carlo methods.
 For comparison with the variational methods, MCMC was used to approximate the cut posterior distribution, and a sequential Monte Carlo (SMC) sampler \citep{delmoral+dj06} for the full posterior distribution.
 The full posterior is complex, and we found it necessary to use the SMC sampler instead of MCMC to evaluate it reliably.
 The posterior densities obtained using variational approximation and MCMC are shown by orange and blue lines, respectively.
 We make two observations.
 First, the variational posterior distributions for $\gamma$ are similar to those obtained by MCMC for the cut distribution, with a larger difference between the variational and SMC method for the full posterior distribution.
 Second, the inferences are very different for the cut and full posterior distributions.
 The inferences we obtain for the cut model are similar to those in \cite{carmona+n20}, although we have used different priors in our analysis.
 In the semi-modular inference approach of \cite{carmona+n20} they consider partially cutting feedback, with the amount of feedback chosen according to predictive criteria.
 This results in a posterior probability of $\gamma<0$ (supporting the extensification hypothesis) somewhere in between those for the cut and full posterior distributions.